 - Master of Mathematics (Program 8719)

 - Graduate Diploma in Data Science (Online) (Program 5646)

 - Graduate Diploma in Mathematics and Statistics (Program 5659)

 - Graduate Diploma in Data Science and Decisions (Program 5959)

 - Graduate Certificate in Data Science (Online) (Program 7446)

 - Graduate Certificate in Mathematics and Statistics (Program 7659)

-- Graduate Certificate of Data Science and Decisions (Program 7959)
+- Graduate Certificate in Data Science and Decisions (Program 7959)